Email Marketing and Customer Journeys: The Complete Guide

 To capture leads, email strategy needs to connect with content marketing strategy.
 What can you offer of value to prospects that builds trust?
 How can your nurture tracks show the sales team these MQLs are warming up?

-The email strategy for Lead Acquisition
+The email marketing strategy for lead acquisition

 Once you’ve got quality content in place, focus on landing page copy and optimizing your forms.
-While the email address is the key to it all, qualifying questions help you segment new contacts, putting people with certain roles or interests into specific email nurture tracks that are relevant to their journey.
+While the email address is the key to it all, qualifying questions help you segment new contacts, putting people with certain roles or interests into specific email nurture campaigns that are relevant to their journey.

 3. Research